arazmoazzemi/Disk-Docs/RamDisk/RamDisk.md

 ***Here's how to create a zram RAM disk:***

-- 1. Make a folder to which you will mount your RAM disk:
+-- Make a folder to which you will mount your RAM disk:
 ```bash
 $ sudo mkdir /tmp/ramdisk
 ```

-- 2.Change the ownership of that folder, so your user will have full access to the RAM disk when we later mount it:
+- Change the ownership of that folder, so your user will have full access to the RAM disk when we later mount it:
 ```bash
 sudo chown -R yourUserName:yourGroupName /tmp/ramdisk
 ```